CSU women’s basketball perseveres through struggles, wins regular season opener

 “We were a little outmanned on the glass, but we really fought,” Williams said.
 “I’m really happy with how we guarded, because that’s where I thought was the weakest part of our game, but obviously it’s on the other end, that ball has got to get in the basket more.”

-With this win, the Rams have now won seven-straight season openers dating back to 2018, and take the lead in the all-time series with the Dons 5-4.
+With this win, the Rams have now won seven-straight season openers dating back to 2018, and extend their lead in the all-time series with the Dons 5-3.

 Reach Devin Imsirpasic at sports@collegian.com or on Twitter at @DImsirpasic.